 HCBA Waiver Agencies

-Most Service Areas are identified by County, and include all of the zip codes within the County.
-However, individuals residing in Los Angeles and Orange Counties should refer to the links below to identify the Waiver Agency that covers your zip code.
+Most service areas are identified by county, and include all of the zip codes within the county.
+However, individuals residing in Los Angeles and Orange Counties should refer to the links below to identify the Waiver Agency that covers their zip code.

 Santa Barbara County, and sections of Los Angeles and Orange Counties